martinsbash/martinsbash/README.md

 - [Medium](https://medium.com/@martinsbash)
 - [Afro Creative Group](https://afrocreativegroup.lovable.app)

-I'm open to collaborations on AI agent work, fellowships, AI training, freelance engagements, and conversations with people working on similar problems.
+I'm open to collaborations on AI agent work, fellowships, freelance engagements, and conversations with people working on similar problems.

+---

+*"Build the machine after you understand the system.
+Not before."*